GhumanNavneet/MCW-Securing-PaaS/Whiteboard design session/WDS student guide - Securing PaaS.md

 4. We need to be certain that all of our data is encrypted when it is stored on disk, is that possible with the PaaS services you are recommending?

 ### Infographic for common scenarios

 ![The infographic for common scenarios diagram is of a layered approach to security with a solution that uses Azure PaaS services. ](images/Whiteboarddesignsessionstudentguide-SecuringPaaSimages/media/image2.png "Infographic for common scenarios")

 ## Step 2: Design a proof of concept solution

 **Outcome**

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 60 minutes
+Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart:

 *High-level architecture*